ajnisbet/opentopodata/docs/api.md

     * [Google polyline format](https://developers.google.com/maps/documentation/utilities/polylinealgorithm).
 Example: `locations=gfo}EtohhU`.
 * `interpolation`: How to interpolate between the points in the dataset.
 Options: `nearest`, `bilinear`, `cubic`.
 Default: `bilinear`.
 * `nodata_value`: What elevation to return if the dataset has a [NODATA](https://desktop.arcgis.com/en/arcmap/10.3/manage-data/raster-and-images/nodata-in-raster-datasets.htm) value at the requested location.
 Options: `null`, `nan`, or an integer like `-9999`.
 Default: `null`.
-    * The default option `null` makes NODATA indestiguisable from a location outside the dataset bounds.
+    * The default option `null` makes NODATA indistinguishable from a location outside the dataset bounds.
     * `NaN` (not a number) values aren't valid in json and will break some clients.
 The `nan` option was default before version 1.4 and is provided only for backwards compatibility.